-- Balconies and Roof Decks Use balconies and roof decks to capitalize on surrounding site views or views of natural amenities while also providing an element of visual interest for the facade.
-Balconies should project to create a sense of depth and variety for the facade. - Quality Materials Exterior building materials should be high quality, durable, sustainable, natural and age gracefully.
+- 34 Balconies and Roof Decks Use balconies and roof decks to capitalize on surrounding site views or views of natural amenities while also providing an element of visual interest for the facade.
+Balconies should project to create a sense of depth and variety for the facade. - 35 Quality Materials Exterior building materials should be high quality, durable, sustainable, natural and age gracefully.
 Multiple materials should be selected that are compatible and harmonious.
-Examples include combinations of brick, stone, metal panels, or wood cladding - Sustainable Design The integration of sustainable design approaches and features into the building are encouraged including participating in a sustainability guidance and rating system such as Leadership in Energy and Environmental Design (LEED) - 17 Historic Structures If the property includes historic structures, the structures should be integrated into the redevelopment design with renovation and additions that are complementary to the historic structure and consistent with Secretary of the Interior's Standards - Signage If signage is required for the property, it should be minimized and designed to be consistent across the property and coordinated with address numbers and integrated with the design of the building facades
+Examples include combinations of brick, stone, metal panels, or wood cladding. - Sustainable Design The integration of sustainable design approaches and features are encouraged including energy efficiency, renewable energy, water efficiency and management, sustainable materials, indoor air quality or other areas of innovation. - 37 Historic Structures Historic structures should be integrated with renovation and additions that are complementary to the historic structure and consistent with the Secretary of the Interior's Standards for Treatment of Historic Properties. www.nps.gov/tps/standards/treatmentguidelines-2017.pdf - Signage If signage is required for the property, it should be minimized and designed to be consistent across the property and coordinated with address numbers and integrated with the design of the building facades.